10 Day Kaleidoscope of Guatemala & Honduras

 Is This Trip Right for You?

 This active program covers a fair amount of ground each day.
 Expect from three to four hours walking every touring day.
+The drive from Copan to Flores can take up to 12 hours due to delays at the border.
 Some hotels in Panajachel are built in the traditional local style and have no air-conditioning.
 During heat waves, these hotels can become uncomfortable.
 There is an early wake-up for the flight to Guatemala City.
 The pace is fast, however you will encounter some uneven surfaces, cobblestone streets, stairs, steps and significant slope.
 Due to the varied elevations, travel in Guatemala may cause some passengers to experience the temporary effects of altitude sickness.
 If you have any concerns about traveling to higher than your accustomed elevation, please consult your healthcare provider.
 This is a Classic program.
 For more information, click here.

 |